Jewish Community Center: Locations

-There are almost two dozen Jewish community centers in the New York metro area, providing a wide range of social, cultural, and educational services, ranging from lectures, concerts, theater performances, and dance recitals to health and fitness classes, job training workshops, and citizenship classes.
-Although the majority of JCCs are found on the East Coast, with 17 sites in Florida, JCCs operate in many other communities.
-For example, California has 17 locations—eight in the San Francisco Bay Area and nine scattered through Southern California—and the Chicago metropolitan area has 10.
-Almost all of the largest metropolitan areas in the U.S. now have at least one JCC, and a handful of smaller communities also have locations.
-JCCs all over the country sponsor film festivals and book fairs, bringing world-renowned writers and directors to smaller communities.
+There are nearly 150 JCCs across North America in 43 US states and Canadian provinces.
+The states with the most JCCs include New York with 37, California with nearly 20, and 13 in Florida and New Jersey.
+Almost all of the largest metropolitan areas in the U.S. now have at least one JCC, and many smaller communities also have locations.
+JCCs all over the country provide a wide range of social, cultural, and educational services, ranging from lectures, concerts, theater performances, and dance recitals to health and fitness classes, job training workshops, and citizenship classes.

 Their programs and activities vary by location.
 Particularly noteworthy is the JCC in West Bloomfield, Michigan, which is the largest JCC in North America, and possibly the world.
 The Holocaust Memorial Center, which attracts many visitors to its programs and exhibits, used to be a part of the JCC of West Bloomfield, but recently opened a building of its own.
 The West Bloomfield JCC houses two gymnasiums which can be made into three gyms using a movable wall, a workout area, an indoor full size and kiddie pool, an outdoor full size pool, a kosher restaurant, a Michigan Jewish war veterans museum, an in line hockey center, a library, ceramics/art rooms, a large multi-purpose room (Handleman Hall), an art museum, an area dedicated to teaching and learning about tzedakah (charity) called Shalom Street, a performing arts theater in the basement, a preschool, offices for summer camps, the previously mentioned preschool, and other administrative offices and organizations.
 The top floor is completely dedicated to The Jean and Samuel Frankel Jewish Academy of Metropolitan Detroit, a Jewish High School which opened in 2000.
 The JCC building is on the Eugene and Marcia Applebaum Jewish Community Campus along with multiple living quarters for the elderly and mentally disabled and an Alzheimer's treatment building.